timalbert/livefortheline/source/_updates/2023-09-11-dad-where-are-you-going.md

     </div>
 </x-blockquote>

 My son’s innocent question strikes at the core of my fears.
-He doesn't know what cancer is, let alone all that's stirring in my soul.
+He hardly knows what cancer is, let alone that his dad has it.
 I've largely avoided the conversation to this point, but spend a significant portion of each day replaying what seems inevitable in my mind: <i>life cut short and my boys growing up without their father.</i>

 <h2>God can handle the disappointment</h2>